bln-kth/kaltura/README.md

 # kaltura
-This is api scripts for Kaltura
+This is api scripts for Kaltura, using Python 3.6 (or later) with pip3

 ### api url
 * Public site = `www.kaltura.com`